 An economist who reshaped global food policy by proving that fighting hunger isn't enough—nutrition must be at the center of the fight.

-Lawrence Haddad is a thinker who changed the conversation.
-For decades, the global fight against hunger was measured in calories—were people getting enough food?
-Haddad, through rigorous research and forceful advocacy, argued that this was a dangerous half-victory.
-He demonstrated that the quality of food, its nutritional value, was just as critical as its quantity, especially for children in their first 1,000 days of life.
-His work provided the hard evidence that malnutrition stunted not only physical growth but cognitive development and economic potential, creating a cycle of poverty.
-This wasn't just academic; it was a call to arms.
-As the executive director of the Global Alliance for Improved Nutrition (GAIN), he turned research into action, forging partnerships between governments, scientists, and the private sector to make nutritious food more accessible.
-His leadership was internationally recognized with the World Food Prize, cementing his role as the architect of a more holistic, effective approach to ending global malnutrition.
+Lawrence Haddad won the World Food Prize for demonstrating that the quality of food, not just its quantity, is critical for children in their first 1,000 days of life.
+For decades, the global fight against hunger measured only calories.
+Haddad argued this was a dangerous half-victory.
+His research provided hard evidence that malnutrition stunts physical growth, cognitive development, and economic potential, creating a cycle of poverty.
+As executive director of the Global Alliance for Improved Nutrition (GAIN), he turned research into action.
+He forged partnerships between governments, scientists, and the private sector to make nutritious food more accessible.
+His leadership reshaped the global approach to ending malnutrition.

 1946–1964